angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 manabase, much in the same vein that a tempo deck like Delver would, and use that to accrue pseudo card advantage and prevent your opponent from being able to interact with their resources.
-When run they are normally a compact package never more than in a 3:3 split, normally around 2:2.
+When run they are normally a compact package never more than in a 3-3 split, normally around 2-2.
 They tend to be run with faster to more balanced builds rather than slower ones and they take the slots from free cycle effects and other interaction.

-### 4.2 Reactive Interaction
+### Reactive Interaction

-:::row{variant=pile}
+:::row{variant=centered}
 - Force of Will
 - Daze
 - Flusterstorm